Arcadia Redux

 - Gary Evans, February 2018

 Sadko Hadzihasanovic studied at the Academy of Fine Arts in Sarajevo, Bosnia, earned his MFA at the University of Belgrade, Yugoslavia (1984) and arrived in Canada in 1993.
 Since his arrival from Bosnia, Sadko has participated in over seventy exhibitions in public galleries and artist-run centres across Canada and has produced numerous portrait commissions.
 He is the recipient of visual arts grants from the Toronto Arts Council, the Ontario Arts Council, and the Canada Council for the Arts and has instructed at Georgian College, the University of Guelph, the Koffler Centre and the Avenue Road Arts School.
-Sadko has been exhibiting at Paul Petro Contemporary Art for twenty years.
-Sadko explores identity and the politics of migration, with its attendant cultural and social implications, in an extensive portraiture-based body of work incorporating mixed media and collage, and an array of references to popular culture.
+Sadko has been exhibiting at Paul Petro Contemporary Art for over twenty years.
+In his work, Sadko explores identity and the politics of migration, with its attendant cultural and social implications, in an extensive portraiture-based body of work incorporating mixed media and collage, and an array of references to popular culture.